 - Hungry even after Vomiting, and woke up many times for food ( Phosphorous )

-Vamsi, you’re right, this is very important; but, the rubric is “Stomach: vomiting with appetite” and Phosphorus isn’t there.
+Vamsi, you’re right that this is very important; but, the rubric is “Stomach: vomiting with appetite” and Phosphorus isn’t there.

 Yes, you’re right to take note of that; but, Phosphorus isn’t the only remedy that desires ice cold drinks.

 Looking at the above, I feel Harry was given Phosphorous 30.
-Please provide your invaluable description, for which I would be awaiting every month.
+Please provide your invaluable description, for which I await every month.